mstksg/inCode/copy/entries/regexp.md

 Some subtle caveats
 -------------------

-Before we wrap things up, let's take some time to clarify a subtle point.
+Before we conclude, let's take some time to clarify a subtle point.
 Feel free to skip this whole section if you don't care about the fact that these aren't identical to the mathematical formalism of regular languages.